 *This information refers to benefits and compensation for UW Hospitals and Clinics residents and fellows.
 For information about Family Medicine residency and fellowship benefits and compensation, go to the UW Department of Family Medicine and Community Health site.

 It is the objective of UW Hospitals and Clinics to maintain resident/fellow stipend levels at the mean of Midwest teaching hospitals.
 Annual stipend rates will be based on the mean levels reported in the Council of Teaching Hospitals annual survey and will be adjusted on a yearly basis as necessary.

-*Stipend rates effective October 25, 2020 and include a lump-sum $500 well-being benefit
+*Stipend rates effective July 1, 2021 and includes an annual lump-sum $500 well-being stipend

 Determination of stipends